NickolasBoyer/willwillems/posts/using-scoped-BEM-with-Tailwind.md

 The cherry on top.
 Although less popular, you can use Tailwind with the `@apply` directive to compose classes instead of writing CSS in HTML which, in my opinion, is a terrible idea, sorry Adam and Steve 😉.

 So why use it?
-Consistent and customizable color use, easy proper sizing, typography defaults, etc. All definitely good reasons to use Tailwind but for me the number one benefit is speed of development & readability.
+Consistent and customisable color use, easy proper sizing, typography defaults, etc. All definitely good reasons to use Tailwind but for me the number one benefit is speed of development & readability.

 Using tailwind and extending our previous example a bit gives us this: